 Product Stop's comes with a rolling stick.
 This hard plastic stick is another device used by those who practice SMR and can be a very handy additional piece of equipment to have on hand.

 Cost and Value

 Product Stop's price tag is very reasonable, particularly for a set of two products.
-The foam roller is a little on the short side, but if that is not an issue, then this purchase may be ideal.
+This is a little on the short side, but if that is not an issue, then this purchase may be ideal.

 - Easy Convenient Use